Skip to content

 Dear Pool,

 My major project is an attempt to design a public pool and sporting facility in North Melbourne.
-The site I have chosen for the project is adjacent to the existing North Melbourne recreation reserve, linking the Arden Street Oval with the City Link freeway to the west of the site.
-The freeway runs above Moonee Ponds Creek, with the infrastructural scale of the freeway towering over the neglected stream.
+The site I have chosen for the project is adjacent to the existing North Melbourne Recreation Reserve, linking the Arden Street Oval with the CityLink freeway to the west.
+The freeway runs above Moonee Ponds Creek, with the immense scale of the freeway towering over the neglected stream.

-After extreme rainfall the entire site is subject to flooding, with the 100 year flood line extending almost back to Arden Street Oval.
+After extreme rainfall, the entire site is subject to flooding, with the 100-year flood line extending almost back to Arden Street Oval.

 Dear Pool,

-These classifications were originally intended for suburban and natural settings, however I was interested in the results when used as a design tool in a more urban and industrial environment.
+These classifications were originally intended for suburban and natural settings; however, I was interested in the results when used as a design tool in a more urban and industrial environment.

-From the rooftop you gain your first glimpse of the pool inside, with a public stair puncturing the pool facilities below, allowing a view of the pool scene beyond.
+From the rooftop, you gain your first glimpse of the pool inside, with a public stair puncturing the pool facilities below, allowing a view of the pool scene beyond.

-The water of the pool covers the majority of the floor, broken only by thin catwalks that delineate the different programs pools.
+The water of the pool covers the majority of the floor, broken only by thin catwalks that delineate the different program pools.
 The lanes of the lap pool are defined by the neon strip lighting overhead, orienting themselves to the freeway profiles.

 Dear Pool,

-I passed you just the other day, on my way from the Metro station.
-I remember how large and elongated you were, but upon reflection with the rapidly changing skyline of the area, you seem just about right.
+I passed you just the other day on my way from the Metro station.
+I remember how large and elongated you were, but upon reflection, with the rapidly changing skyline of the area, you seem just about right.
 Which reminds me, I have to drop by for a swim again soon.

-Yours sincerely
+Yours sincerely,

 The Swimmer

-Leave a Reply
+Leave a comment